Nedaned/gumbel-marl-gridworld/README.md

 # gumbel-rl-gridworld
-The use of Gumbel softmax for single-agent RL in a simple gridworld
+The use of Gumbel softmax for multi-agent RL in a simple gridworld

 ## Dependency
 Known dependencies are: